ebiggio/prestashop-customer-dni/README.md

 Ideas for future improvements not covered in the current version of the module:

+- Allow getting the customer DNI directly from PrestaShop's `customer` object, instead of querying the database.
+- Allow getting the customer DNI through the API.
 - Add support for PrestaShop 1.7.6 and earlier versions.
 - Allow selecting the location of the DNI field in the customer form of the front office (e.g., before or after the email field).
-- Validate the DNI during customer creation through the API.
+- Validate the DNI during customer creation through the API (not sure if this check is actually needed).
 - Define hooks to add additional custom validations to the customer's DNI programmatically.